Adarshsingh7890/Key-Value-Store/README.md

 Name: Adarsh Singh

-Submission
-Please replace paxos/paxos.go with your implementation in the first project.
-Similarly, You only need to push your code to the github repo.
-No further action needed on Canvas.
-Please make sure you push your latest changes before the cutoff time.
-After the deadline, you are not able to push any commits.

-Project Overview
-In this assignment, you'll implement a fault-tolerant key-value store on top of Paxos.
-You need to fill in the necessary parts in src/kvpaxos/client.go, src/kvpaxos/server.go, and src/kvpaxos/common.go.
-Similarly, the communication between servers and clients is based on rpc, which is also provided in the template (call()).

 The key-value store includes three kinds of operations: Put, Get, and Append.
 Append performs the same as Put when the key is not in the store.
 Otherwise, it appends new value to the existing value.
 For example,

 Put('k', 'a')